GREEN INFRASTRUCTURE PLANNING & PROJECTS

 This project will reduce stormwater runoff so that it doesn’t overburden our existing grey stormwater infrastructure as we continue to experience sea level rise over the rest of this century.
 As we move forward with our Green Infrastructure planning, we will continually reduce the burden on our existing hard infrastructure and complement and even replace it with a more sustainable nature-based system that will be able to handle an increase in sea level and more severe storms due to warming of our oceans.

-We have submitted a grant application in August 2023 to MD DNR for funding to purchase of the property under the MD DNR Community Parks and Recreation Grants program.
-Grant award, if selected, is anticipated in June or July 2024.
+The grant application submitted in August 2023 to MD DNR for funding to purchase property under the MD DNR Community Parks and Recreation Grants program has been awarded, however we are awaiting recordation of the property (final property plat) for finalization.

-A second grant application has been submitted on December 13, 2023 to the MD DNR Chesapeake and Coastal Grant Program for the design and installation of green infrastructure.
-Grant award, if selected, is anticipated in October 2024.
+A second grant application submitted in December 2023 to the MD DNR Chesapeake and Coastal Grant Program for the design of green infrastructure has been awarded.

 New Projects